 Uniform Boundedness Theorem

-If is a set of bounded linear operators from a Banach space into a normed space such that is a bounded set for every , then is a bounded set.
+If a collection of bounded linear operators from a Banach space into a normed space is pointwise bounded, then it is uniformly bounded.

 is closed, since it is the intersection of the preimages of the closed interval under the continuous maps .
 Given any , the set is bounded by assumption.
 This means that there exists a such that for all .
 In other words, .
-Thus we have show that .
-XXX Apart from the trivial case , the union has nonempty interior.
+Thus, we have shown that .
+In particular, has nonempty interior.
 Now, utilizing the completeness of , the Baire Category Theorem implies that there exists a such that has nonempty interior.
 It follows that contains an open ball .

 To show that is bounded, let with .
 Then .
 Using the reverse triangle inequality and the linearity of , we find